TaserudConsulting/goprocmgr/README.md

 ## TODO

 - [X] Implement `direnv` support `direnv exec $dirname $command`.
 - [X] Implement keybind support in the web interface (`esc` to unselect server, `t` to toggle server, `n` for next server, `p` for previous server).
 - [X] Implement an overview of the keybind in the web interface (press `h` to display popup).
 - [X] Refresh data and interface over websockets.
+- [X] Print logs in cronomological order in the web interface and stay scrolled down.
+Also allow to disable the auto scroll and show a button to scroll down if not scrolled down.
+Add keybind `e` to scroll to end.
 - Improve the kill check for stopped processes.
 - Implement a dynamic favicon to include a number of running servers.
 - Implement parsing of terminal colors to display these in the web (and also terminate them at end of lines in CLI tail)
 - Implement a getting started overview in the web interface on the frontpage.